segmentio/segment-docs/src/connections/destinations/catalog/data-lakes/index.md

 title: Data Lakes (Private Beta)
 ---

-Segment Data Lakes let you send Segment data to cloud object stores (for example AWS S3 to start) in a way that is optimized for Data Analytics and Data Science workloads.
+Segment Data Lakes let you send Segment data to cloud data stores (for example AWS S3 to start) in a way that is optimized for Data analytics and Data Science workloads.
 Segment data is great for building machine learning models for personalization and recommendations, and for other large scale advanced analytics.
 However, without Data Lakes, you might need to do a significant amount of processing to get real value out of this data.

 Segment Data Lakes blends the experience of using our existing S3 destination and data warehouse destination.
 It makes data in S3 more actionable and accessible for customers by building in logical data partitions, storing it in a read optimized encoding format (Parquet initially), and integrating deeply with existing schema management tools, such as the AWS Glue Data Catalog.
 These formats are optimized for use with systems like Spark, Athena, or Machine Learning vendors like DataBricks or DataRobot.